komori-t/QUIKS/README.md

 The IMUTracker is a kind of node that captures rotation of one bone.

-It is consists of IMU sensor ICM20948 controlled by a tiny microcontroller LPC802.
+It has IMU sensor ICM20948 controlled by a tiny microcontroller LPC802.

 ### USB terminal node